Synchronize your directories

-The first time you synchronize your directories, a copy of your local users and groups is written to Windows Azure Active Directory (Windows Azure AD).
-From then on, Active Directory synchronization checks for changes to your local Active Directory and updates Windows Azure AD with those changes.
+The first time you synchronize your directories, a copy of your local users and groups is written to Microsoft Azure Active Directory (Microsoft Azure AD).
+From then on, Active Directory synchronization checks for changes to your local Active Directory and updates Azure AD with those changes.

-In this topic, you will run the Windows Azure Active Directory Sync tool Configuration Wizard, which creates an account in your local Active Directory and configures recurring synchronizations from your local Active Directory to Windows Azure AD.
+In this topic, you will run the Microsoft Azure Active Directory Sync tool Configuration Wizard, which creates an account in your local Active Directory and configures recurring synchronizations from your local Active Directory to Azure AD.
 You can also force synchronization at any time.

 To configure directory synchronization, follow these steps.

 To start the Configuration Wizard, do one of the following:

 If you are setting up directory synchronization for the first time, on the last page of the Microsoft Azure Active Directory (Microsoft Azure AD) Sync Setup wizard, select the Start Configuration Wizard now check box, and then click Finish.

 If you are updating the configuration of directory synchronization, click Start, click All Programs, click Microsoft Azure Active Directory (Microsoft Azure AD), click Directory Synchronization, and then click Directory Sync Configuration.
 For more information about updating the configuration of directory synchronization, see Manage directory synchronization.